Early Life and Education

 Kim Jun-ki was born on December 4, 1944, in Donghae, Gangwon Province, South Korea.
-He was born into a family with a political background.
-His father was a politician, and many of his siblings also achieved success in business and politics.
-He graduated from Kyunggi High School in 1964 and later studied economics at Korea University.
+He came from a family with a background in politics; his father was a former deputy speaker in the South Korean parliament.
+Kim graduated from Kyunggi High School in 1964 and studied economics at Korea University.

 Rise to Success